Business Terms and Conditions

 (1) The Customer shall inform Declaron without delay on finding that a Declaration was unauthorised or executed incorrectly on their behalf.

-(2) The Customer will be responsible for any losses incurred as a result of an unauthorised or incorrect Declaration submitted using their security credentials.
+(2) The Customer shall be liable for any losses incurred as a result of an unauthorised or incorrect Declaration submitted using their security credentials.

-(3) Declaron will not be responsible for losses arising from an unauthorised or incorrect Declaration submitted by or on behalf of the Customer.
+(3) Declaron shall not be liable for any losses arising from an unauthorised or incorrect Declaration submitted by or on behalf of the Customer.

-(3) If the Customer requests Declaron to provide additional information or materials which Declaron is not required by law to provide, Declaron may ask the Customer to pay a reasonable administration fee to cover any costs incurred.
+(3) If the Customer requests Declaron to provide additional information or materials which Declaron is not required by law to provide, Declaron may ask the Customer to pay a reasonable administration fee to cover any reasonable costs incurred by Declaron in assisting the Customer.
 Declaron shall advise the Customer of any such fee at the time the Customer makes the request for such additional information or materials.

-(4) Our Charges are exclusive of VAT.
-Where VAT is payable in respect of any service provided by Declaron to you, you must pay us such additional amounts in respect of VAT, at the applicable rate, at the same time as you pay the Charges.
+(4) Our Prices are exclusive of VAT.
+Where VAT is payable in respect of any service provided by Declaron to you, you must pay us such additional amounts in respect of VAT, at the applicable rate, at the same time as you pay the fees payble to Declaron.

-(5) Settlement for all charges must be made via the Online System or the Declaron website.
+(5) The fees payable by the Customer for Registration and the purchase of Declarations must be made by the Customer via the Online System or the Declaron website.

 - Personal Data

-(9) Upon request and subject to this Term 17, each party to this Agreement shall provide the other with information relating to its processing of the Personal Data and such assistance as reasonably required for the other to satisfy its obligations under DP Legislation.
+(7) Upon request and subject to this Clause 15, each party to this Agreement shall provide the other with information relating to its processing of the Personal Data and such assistance as reasonably required for the other to satisfy its obligations under DP Legislation.

 - Communications between Declaron and the Customer